Georgia Sex Offender Laws

 Georgia is Losing Federal Funding to Enforce Sex Offender Laws

-Years of playing chicken with the Federal Government has led a reduction in sex offender law money in Georgia.
+Years of playing chicken with the Federal Government have led to a reduction in sex offender law money in Georgia

-Georgia receives millions of dollars each year from the Federal Government by way of the Edward Byrne Memorial Justice Assistance Grant to help manage their sex offender registry program.
-They will now have to carry on without a significant portion of that money.
+Georgia receives millions of dollars each year from the Federal Government through the Edward Byrne Memorial Justice Assistance Grant to help manage their sex offender registry program.
+They will now have to carry on without much of that money.

-The Department of Justice has found the Georgia’s registry deficient each year since 2011.
-Georgia had been able to appeal the decision in recent years and still receive the full amount, but that is no longer the case.
+The Department of Justice has found Georgia’s registry deficient yearly since 2011.
+Georgia had been able to appeal the decision in recent years and still receive the total amount, but that is no longer the case.

 Decatur Office